antonioalmeida/ditado-api/README.md

 Fetching _ditados_ is an easy enough use case.
 Also inspired by [this](https://github.com/msramalho/json-tv-quotes).

-*Update:* since the original release Heroku has decomissioned their free tier (we're now using [fly.io](https://fly.io) and Github Actions has considerably matured.
-I now use this to play around
+*Update:* since the original release Heroku has decomissioned their free tier.
+We're now using [fly.io](https://fly.io), and Github Actions has considerably matured.
+I now use this to play around.

 ## API